wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

-### Article 56 Role of the Pre-Trial Chamber in relation to a unique investigative opportunity
+### Article 56---Role of the Pre-Trial Chamber in relation to a unique investigative opportunity

 1\.(a)